Question

 Leadership

-Ideal when you provided strategic guidance and high-level oversight, particularly for complex initiatives or cross-functional projects
+Best used when you provided strategic guidance and vision, especially for high-level initiatives or organizational changes

 Supervised